-As a bonus, the dietitian in me couldn’t help but make this a protein-packed, balanced meal!
+As a bonus, the registered dietitian in me couldn’t help but make this a protein-packed, balanced meal!
 I love using Greek yogurt in my smoothies for that reason.
 Greek yogurt has a super creamy texture and provides almost three times the amount of protein as regular yogurt.
-Not to mention the boost of calcium!
+Not to mention an extra boost of calcium!

-I also look for ways to make recipes as easy to adapt as possible!
-Either with what you’ve already got on hand or to suit different diet types, so I’ve included a simple vegan swap guide.
+I always look for ways to make recipes as easy to adapt as possible!
+Either with what you’ve already got on hand or to suit different diet types and food preferences.
+I’ve included some tips for making this vegan.

-A note on sweetness: the vegan tofu version is less sweet than the yogurt version (yogurt contains lactose, a natural sugar).
-If you like you’re finding that it needs a bit of extra sweetness, try adding one of the following
+If you’re making the vegan tofu version of this pina colada smoothie, you might notice that it’s a little less sweet than the yogurt version (yogurt contains lactose, a natural sugar).
+If you’re finding that it needs a bit of extra sweetness, try adding one of the following:

 - extra 1/2 cup frozen pineapple